-shall be entitled to work remotely.
-Teachers satisfying any of the above conditions who are unable to perform their regular teaching duties remotely may, at the discretion of the District, be temporarily assigned to other duties which may be performed remotely.
+may be entitled to work remotely.
+The District has the sole discretion to determine whether any teleworking positions are available and to assign staff to such positions.

-Teachers who are unable to perform their regular teaching duties remotely and to whom the District does not assign alternate duties shall be provided paid leave in accordance with Families First Coronavirus Response Act (FFCRA) or any subsequent federal or state legislation providing for additional paid leave days.
-Teachers will also have access to any and all accrued sick or other leave provided under the applicable Collective Bargaining Agreement.
+If a teacher is not able to telework and satisfies the conditions above, he/she is entitled to paid leave in accordance with Families First Coronavirus Response Act (FFCRA) or any subsequent federal or state legislation providing for additional paid leave days.
+Teachers may have access to any and all accrued sick or other leave provided under the applicable Collective Bargaining Agreement and/or district policy.

-The District shall be entitled to request medical documentation of any of the above circumstances.
+As permitted by law, the District may request medical documentation of any of the above circumstances.
 Approved leave taken for any reason other than the above circumstances shall be deducted from the appropriate type of leave accrued by the bargaining unit member.

-B. A teacher whose child’s school or childcare provider is closed or unavailable for reasons related to COVID-19 and is unable to obtain alternative childcare shall be entitled to work remotely.
-Teachers satisfying the above conditions who are unable to perform their regular teaching duties remotely may, at the discretion of the District, be temporarily assigned to other duties which may be performed remotely.
+B. A teacher whose child’s school or childcare provider is closed or unavailable for reasons related to COVID-19 and is unable to obtain alternative childcare may be entitled to work remotely.
+The District has the sole discretion to determine whether any teleworking positions are available and to assign staff to such positions.

-Teachers who are unable to perform their regular teaching duties remotely and to whom the District does not assign alternate duties shall be provided paid leave in accordance with Families First Coronavirus Response Act (FFCRA) or any subsequent federal or state legislation providing for additional paid leave days.
-Teachers will also have access to any and all accrued sick or other leave provided under the applicable Collective Bargaining Agreement.
+If a teacher is not able to telework and satisfies the conditions above, he/she is entitled to paid leave in accordance with Families First Coronavirus Response Act (FFCRA) or any subsequent federal or state legislation providing for additional paid leave days.
+Teachers may have access to any and all accrued sick or other leave provided under the applicable Collective Bargaining Agreement and/or district policy.

-The District shall be entitled to request documentation of any of the above circumstances.
+As permitted by law, the District may be entitled to request documentation of any of the above circumstances.
 Approved leave taken for any reason other than the above circumstances shall be deducted from the appropriate type of leave accrued by the bargaining unit member.

-C. Should the FFCRA expire with no successor legislation providing for COVID-related leave in effect, the District agrees to continue to offer the same two categories of leave addressed in the FFCRA, under the same conditions, restraints, and qualifications set forth in the FFCRA, until expiration of the term of this agreement, or until such time as the FFCRA is renewed or similar legislation providing for COVID-related leave is enacted, whichever occurs first.
+C. Should the FFCRA expire with no successor legislation providing for COVID-related leave in effect, [OPTIONAL] the District agrees to continue to offer the same two categories of leave addressed in the FFCRA, under the same conditions, restraints, and qualifications set forth in the FFCRA, until expiration of the term of this agreement, or until such time as the FFCRA is renewed or similar legislation providing for COVID-related leave is enacted, whichever occurs first.
 Teachers that have already exhausted FFCRA leave options will not be entitled to access the leave created by this paragraph.
 Should successor legislation be enacted providing for less leave than is provided by the FFCRA, the parties agree to reopen and bargain the leave provisions of this MOA.

-D. Any teacher who falls under one or more of the circumstances set forth in A or B above and exhausts all FFCRA leave and accrued paid leave shall have access to a sick leave bank established through the collective bargaining agreement, District policy, or other leave as follows: [specify other agreement of the parties here].
+D. [OPTIONAL] Any teacher who falls under one or more of the circumstances set forth in A or B above and exhausts all FFCRA leave and accrued paid leave shall have access to a sick leave bank established through the collective bargaining agreement, District policy, or other leave as follows: [specify other agreement of the parties here].

 8. Performance of Duties:

-A. Any teacher working remotely due to quarantine, providing childcare for his/her children, caring for a member of the teacher’s family, or if the teacher is at higher than normal risk of contracting COVID-19 due to age or underlying medical condition(s) (such as heart disease, lung disease, or diabetes), shall stay in contact with their immediate supervisor during this period of time through email and phone.
+A. Any teacher working remotely as permitted by the District shall stay in contact with their immediate supervisor during this period of time through email and phone.